 The first order of business is to get a good handle on hardwood.
 That will make it easier to compare it with the other options you’re considering.
 What are the strengths and weaknesses of hardwood flooring?
 As discussed in our solid hardwood flooring guides, it has both, so let’s explore them.

 The first advantage of wood flooring is the top reason given by those who choose it: hardwood is naturally gorgeous!
 It instantly enhances the aesthetics of any room with its beauty and quality.
 Secondly, those good looks are available in many different wood species and styles.
 Depending on the wood and how it is cut and finished, solid hardwood flooring works with traditional, contemporary, country, rustic and many other design schemes.

 On the plus side, a hardwood floor is the last floor your home might ever need.
 It can be refinished multiple times, with each finish lasting 15 to 30 years depending on wear.
 There are many hardwood floors that still look great well into their second century of life.

 There are two primary hardwood flooring disadvantages.
 First, it can be quite expensive, especially when you select the finest grades of exotic species such as Brazilian cherrywood, koa or sakura.
-However, good-quality oak, maple, hickory and ash are competitively priced with ceramic tile, acid-stained concrete, natural stone and other top-quality materials.
+However, good-quality red or white oak, maple, hickory and ash are competitively priced with ceramic tile, acid-stained concrete, natural stone and other top-quality materials.